Painkiller995/AlfaGadgets/README.md

 I will build:

-1- Google Translate Gadget
+1- AlfaTranslate Gadget

-2- Music Player Gadget
+2- AlfaClipboard Gadget

 3- And many more :-)